smucclaw/complaw/doc/ex-xmp-20200808/xmp/README.md

 ```console
 $ l4meta write [INPUT] [OUTPUT]
 ```

+For writing, metadata is always written to a duplicate copy of your existing document and never to your original copy.
+Therefore you must specify the location of your existing document as the **INPUT** and the location where you want to duplicate your document to as the **OUTPUT**.

 For example, to write the same metadata in **greeting.pdf** into **plain.pdf**, execute the following command.
 Use the `--meta` flag to specify the location of the metadata file.
 Note that you should write metadata into a new document, in this case, to **plain2.pdf**.